lasp/adamant/docker/README.md

    $ ./adamant_env.sh build
    ```

 This may take several minutes complete.
 By default, the image created is named `ghcr.io/lasp/adamant:latest`.
-To change this, modify `compose.yml` before running `./adamant_env.sh build`.
+To change this, modify `docker_config.sh` before running `./adamant_env.sh build`.